 Threat level: Medium

 Petty crime such as pickpocketing and bag snatching is particularly high in Sharm El Sheikh in tourist locations and in public transport.
-It is recommended carrying only a small amount of cash on you, taking a copy of your passport when going out and leaving the original with other valuables in the safe of your hotel room.
+The best travel advice for Sharm El Sheikh is that it is recommended carrying only a small amount of cash on you, taking a copy of your passport when going out and leaving the original with other valuables in the safe of your hotel room.
 If you are the victim of a crime, it is essential to report it to the local tourist police who operate in hotels and at tourist sites, as failing to do so would stop you from seeking prosecution later down the line.

 There is a moderate risk of mugging in Sharm El Sheikh with previous reported cases of car-jacking and kidnapping, although tourists aren’t the primary target of such crime.
 Muggers stop cars and are armed, it is best not to resist as their intention is to steal your valuables not to harm you.